chriseldredge/Klondike/README.md

 Alternatively, you can clone the [Klondike-Release](https://github.com/themotleyfool/Klondike-Release) git repo to make upgrading easier.

-_N.B._ The self-host version of Klondike is currently in beta.
-Binaries can be obtained from the `Artifacts` tab of a successful [AppVeyor build](https://ci.appveyor.com/project/chriseldredge/klondike/).
+Preview binaries can be obtained from the `Artifacts` tab of a successful [AppVeyor build](https://ci.appveyor.com/project/chriseldredge/klondike/).

 ## What is Klondike